 - Procurement process for new containers (wheeled bins for garden waste roll out in 2008/9); - Revised vehicle procurement/maintenance timetables in accordance with revised service delivery plans.
-New vehicles, in addition to the new fleet referred to in Para 2.4.1, may be required from 2009/10 if multi-materials are added to the kerbside dry recyclables collection as referred to in Para 1.7.2; - Procurement process for potential new contracts, due for renewal in 2008: - Landfill from the end of January 2008, for a period to be confirmed; - Paper re-processor from the end of January to the commencement of the MWDA recycling contract; - Garden waste re-processor from the end of January 2008, for a period to be confirmed; - RHWC's management from the end of January to the commencement of the MWDA recycling contract.
+New vehicles, in addition to the new fleet referred to in Para 2.4.1, may be required from 2009/10 if multi-materials are added to the kerbside dry recyclables collection; - Procurement process for potential new contracts, due for renewal in 2008: - Landfill from the end of January 2008, for a period to be confirmed; - Paper re-processor from the end of January to the commencement of the MWDA recycling contract; - Garden waste re-processor from the end of January 2008, for a period to be confirmed; - RHWC's management from the end of January to the commencement of the MWDA recycling contract.